huggingface/blog/setfit-optimum-intel.md

 ## Faster!

 In this blog post, we'll explain how you can accelerate inference with SetFit even further on Intel CPUs, by optimizing your SetFit model with 🤗 [Optimum Intel](https://github.com/huggingface/optimum-intel).
 We’ll show how you can achieve huge throughput gains by performing a simple post-training quantization step on your model.
 This can enable production-grade deployment of SetFit solutions using Intel Xeon CPUs.

+[Optimum Intel](https://github.com/huggingface/optimum-intel) is an open-source library that accelerates end-to-end pipelines built with Hugging Face libraries on Intel Hardware.
+Optimum Intel includes several techniques to accelerate models such as low-bit quantization, model weight pruning, distillation, and an accelerated runtime.

+The runtime and optimizations included in [Optimum Intel](https://github.com/huggingface/optimum-intel) take advantage of Intel® Advanced Vector Extensions 512 (Intel® AVX-512), Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) on Intel CPUs to accelerate models.
+Specifically, it has built-in [BFloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (bf16) and int8 GEMM accelerators in every core to accelerate deep learning training and inference workloads.
+AMX accelerated inference is introduced in PyTorch 2.0 and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) in addition to other optimizations for various common operators.

+Optimizing pre-trained models can be done easily with Optimum Intel; many simple examples can be found [here](https://huggingface.co/docs/optimum/main/en/intel/optimization_inc).
 Our blog is accompanied by a [notebook](https://github.com/huggingface/setfit/blob/main/notebooks/setfit-optimum-intel.ipynb) for a step-by-step walkthrough.

 ## Step 1: Quantize the SetFit Model using 🤗 Optimum Intel